 If you hold your shares in street name and do not provide voting instructions to your brokerage firm, the brokerage firm may still be able to vote your shares with respect to certain "discretionary" (or routine) items, but it will not be allowed to vote your shares with respect to certain "non-discretionary" items.
 In the case of non-discretionary items, for which no instructions are received, the shares will be treated as "broker non-votes".
 Shares that constitute broker non-votes will be counted as present at the Annual Meeting for the purpose of determining a quorum but will not be considered entitled to vote on the proposal in question.
-Your broker does not have discretionary authority to vote on the election of members to the Board of Directors, on the advisory vote on executive compensation, on the advisory vote on frequency of future advisory votes on executive compensation, or on approval of the grant of RSUs to our executive officers and other employees, but will have discretionary authority to vote on the ratification of the selection of the selection of the selection of the selection of the accounting firm and approval of the authority to vote on your behalf with respect to Proposal 2 (the ratification of the accounting firm) and Proposal 5 (approval of amendment to our certificate of incorporation to increase of common stock).
+Your broker does not have discretionary authority to vote on the election of members to the Board of Directors, on the advisory vote on executive compensation, on the advisory vote on frequency of future advisory votes on executive compensation, or on approval of the grant of RSUs to our executive officers and other employees, but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm and approval of the amendment to our certificate of incorporation to increase our authorized shares of common stock.
+As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal 2 (the ratification of the selection of the accounting firm) and Proposal 5 (approval of amendment to our certificate of incorporation to increase authorized shares of common stock).